GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-foundations/README.md

 ### Virtual Private Cloud (VPC) design

-As is often the case in real-world configurations, this example accepts as input an existing [Shared-VPC](https://cloud.google.com/vpc/docs/shared-vpc) via the `network_config` variable.
+As is often the case in real-world configurations, this blueprint accepts as input an existing [Shared-VPC](https://cloud.google.com/vpc/docs/shared-vpc) via the `network_config` variable.
 Make sure that the GKE API (`container.googleapis.com`) is enabled in the VPC host project.

 If the `network_config` variable is not provided, one VPC will be created in each project that supports network resources (load, transformation and orchestration).

 ### IP ranges and subnetting

-To deploy this example with self-managed VPCs you need the following ranges:
+To deploy this blueprint with self-managed VPCs you need the following ranges:

 - one /24 for the load project VPC subnet used for Cloud Dataflow workers
 - one /24 for the transformation VPC subnet used for Cloud Dataflow workers